chang55245/onnx-model-staticalize/README.md

 # Step 4

-Lower the model to ONNXIR
+Lowering the model to ONNXBasic instead of ONNXIR.
+Because the IR lowering includes some shape inference passes that cause errors.

 /your/path/to/onnx-mlir --EmitONNXBasic \
 model_fixed.onnx -o updated-static.mlir